Densely packed particle raft at vertically vibrated air-water interface: Glassy particle dynamics in dense packings

 In the most dilute case considered, $\phi=0.886$, the particles have normal diffusive motion, which is made clear with the reference line of $\alpha = 1$ in the MSD plot in Fig.~\ref{fig:msdgraph}.
-In the densest case considered, $\phi=0.907$, the behavior of the raft is clearly sub-diffusive, as $\alpha\approx0.5$, implying that the motion of individual particles is highly constricted by their neighbors within our duration of observation.
-Thus, over a tight range of $\phi$, the vibrated raft exhibits qualitatively different behaviors, with the slow down in its dynamics resembling that of a thermal particle system evolving towards the glass transition as it is compressed or cooled.
+In the densest case considered, $\phi=0.907$, the behavior of the raft is clearly sub-diffusive, as $\alpha\approx0.5$, implying that the motion of individual particles is highly constrained by their neighbors within our duration of observation.
+Thus, over a tight range of $\phi$, the vibrated raft exhibits qualitatively different behaviors, with the slowdown in its dynamics resembling that of a liquid-like particle system evolving toward its glass transition as it is compressed or cooled.

-Beyond averaged particle motion, we further consider the probability distribution of individual particle displacements, $\{\Delta r_x,\Delta r_y\}$, over a given lag time.
+We further consider the probability distribution of individual particle displacements, $\{\Delta r_x,\Delta r_y\}$, over a given lag time $\tau$.
 We subtracted the mean from each distribution to account for the rigid body translation in the sub-region we monitored.
-Fig.~\ref{fig:velocitypdfs} shows the displacement probability distributions for three example packing fractions measured for a lag time of $\tau=0.33$\,s, which can be well fitted to Gaussian distributions.
-This indicates a resemblance with particle motion in a thermodynamic equilibrium, even though our particles are driven by external vibration.
+Figure~\ref{fig:velocitypdfs} shows the displacement distributions for three example packing fractions measured over $\tau=0.33$\,s, which can be well fitted to Gaussian distributions, indicating a resemblance to thermal particle motion.
 This is likely a result of the diminishing wavelength of the standing waves and frequent particle collisions in this dense regime, leading to each particle experiencing rather random driving forces.